zbk505/BlockPoll/README.md

 ## Introduction

-There are many polling services available to the public, however with each app there is no reassurance that the polls are safe from someone who would want to alter the outcome of the polls.
-For example, there are numerous toolls used for submitting multiple times to polling apps because they often only use IP addresses as verification; IP addresses can easily be changed with the use of a VPN
+There are many polling services available to the public, however with each app there is no reassurance that the polls are safe from someone who would want to alter the outcome.
+For example, there are numerous tools used for submitting multiple times to polling apps because they often only use IP addresses as verification; IP addresses can easily be changed with the use of a VPN

-We propse an app that would function in a similar fashion to these already established polling applications but would have the added layer of security of being built on blockchain.
+We propose an app that would function in a similar fashion to these already established polling applications but would have the added layer of security of being built on blockchain.
 This would mean that polls are safe from spamming, and would be safe in the case of a corrupt polling system

 ## Features
 1. Users can create new polls